explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 ![composition-full](/assets/composition-full.png)
 {: refdef}

-A well decomposed problem produces an elegant solution.
+A well decomposed problem will produce an elegant solution.

 We solve each problem, zooming in to focus on a single arrow, ignoring everything else.